Improv comedy is a practice of self-acceptance.

 Comedy Therapy

-Within a small, supportive group of 4-7 people that meets for eight weeks, you will learn how to be more compassionate towards yourself so that you can feel calmer and more connected to other people, more often!
-You will practice your self-compassion skills in real-time through tailored improv comedy exercises that are designed to support you on the path toward increasing your self-acceptance and self-confidence.
+Within a small, supportive group of 4-7 people that meets for twelve weeks, you will learn how to be more accepting of yourself so that you can feel calmer and more connected to other people, more often!
+You will practice your self-acceptance skills in real-time through tailored improv comedy exercises that are designed to support you on the path toward increasing your self-acceptance and self-confidence.

 At its core, improv comedy helps you to take risks, make mistakes, and not take yourself so seriously.
 We will laugh a lot : )